GirlScript-Ranchi/Dev_Launch/Portfolio-Websites/ArpitFalcon/README.md

 -   CSS Grids and flexboxes makes it a lot easier to design the layouts of the website.
 -   I also researched and got some cool time functions in the animation.
--   I did a bit of reasearch to learn DOM Manipulation to learn JS and implemented them.
+-   I got to learn various DOM Manipulation and event listeners and implemented them.

 PS.
 This is just a sample file.